 - Trying To Find The Right Lawyer Places The Customer In A Legal Minefield

 - When issued with legal proceedings, many customer enter a legal 'minefield' without the ability to differentiate between legal advisors capabilities.
-This frequently results in solicitors being instructed without consideration or knowledge of their ability in this extremely specialised field.
+This frequently results in solicitors being instructed without consideration or knowledge of their ability in this extremely specialized field.
 This can result in total dissatisfaction or loss of the case, due to the instructed solicitor not having the experience or commitment with which to properly brief counsel, or present the case effectively.

 The reality is that banks can afford the best, whilst the customer has to 'pick from the rest' - almost a lottery -